venkataprabhav/MobileApp_VegFoods/README.md

 # VegFoods Restaurant App
 Mobile Application for a restaurant chain named 'VegFoods'.

+This Application was made using C# and Xamarin using Visual Studio - .NET MAUI

 A User can login and register with their email.
 Account details of users are stored in a database.